English nationalism: Anglo-Saxon

 Patrick Wormald has claimed that England was a nation by the time of the Venerable Bede, who wrote the Historia ecclesiastica gentis Anglorum (Ecclesiastical History of the English People) around 730.
 Wormald attributes Bede with a decisive "role in defining English national identity and English national destiny".
 Bede uses the label "English" to describe the Germanic peoples who inhabited Britain: Angles, Saxons and Jutes, and excluding Britons, Scots and Picts.
 In the final paragraph to the preface of the Ecclesiastical History of the English People Bede departs from the usual word "gens" and instead uses the word "natio" to describe the "historia nostrae nationis": the history of our own nation.
 This is the first verbal appearance of the English nation.

+In the 9th century, Alfred the Great switched from labelling his realm 'Saxon' to 'Anglo-Saxon', and among the aristocracy developed a project to educate men in reading and writing the common language now designated as 'English', however the name 'English' disappeared in subsequent centuries.

 The Anglo-Saxon poem The Battle of Maldon described the eponymous battle between the Anglo-Saxon forces of Ethelred the Unready against a Viking invasion in 991.
 The poem praises the Anglo-Saxons' defence of "their land, the land of Ethelred the King, the place and the people" and Byrhtnoth, Earl of Essex, is attributed as saying: "Shall our people, our nation, bear you to go hence with our gold?"

 Both Hastings and James Campbell believe England was a nation-state during late Anglo-Saxon times.
 Campbell writes that by the Norman Conquest of 1066, "England was by then a nation-state".

+Paul Lawrence criticises Hastings's reading of Bede's Ecclesiastical History of the English People as evidence of a medieval English nationalism, observing that such documents do not demonstrate how ordinary people identified themselves.
+He points out that, while they serve as texts in which an elite defines itself, "their significance in relation to what the majority thought and felt was likely to have been minor".
+Likewise, Krishan Kumar also points out that Bede's 'English' did not refer to a unified people, but rather "still diverse groups of Angles, Saxons, Jutes and others with distinct ethnicities".